rockycookie/cisco-certs/note/Quality/QoS/Marking.md

 ## How to mark
 - Classification -- the process of matching the fields in a message so that the device can take some QoS action later

+### Header-based classification
+- Relying on existing QoS makring within the packet
+- Stateless Firewall
+    - check IP packet headers
-### Using ACL
+- Using ACL
     - Class-Based Marking with access lists is used to apply QoS markings (such as DSCP values) to traffic that has already been classified by other mechanisms
     - It does NOT perform the initial traffic classification or deep packet inspection itself

+### Deep packet inspection
-### Using NBAR
+- NBAR
+    - Differentiate applications
-- Differentiating applications (like Amazon entertainment video from Cisco IP camera)
+        - e.g. Amazon entertainment video from Cisco IP camera
-- Deep packet inspection to recognize applications based on payload patterns
+    - Deep packet inspection
+        - beyond IP and port, check the payload
+    - Protocol discovery
+    - HTTP header analysis

+### Others
+- Flow-based classification
-    - more precise
+- Behavioural classification

 ## Where to mark
 ### IP header